Brown Eyed Girls: Other musical efforts

 The group members have also been featured on several South Korean drama soundtracks including The Vineyard Man ("Loving You"), Queen of the Game ("Poisonous Love"), Dae Jo-yeong ("Dae Jo-yeong"), The Kingdom of the Winds ("A lot of love"), My Fair Lady ("I Love You"), and The Slave Hunters ("Stray Child").
 JeA also participated in OST songs even before Brown Eyed Girls' debut.
 Also, Miryo and JeA collaborated for the single "Love Is..." which was released in May 2010.
 They collaborated with 4Minute in 2010 for a World Cup song.
 Ga-in also participated in "4Tomorrow Project" with Kara's Seung-yeon, After School's Uee, and 4Minute's Hyuna.
-She also released the digital single "We Fell in Love", composed by JeA, with then We Got Married partner Jo Kwon from 2AM.
+She also released the digital single "I Happen to Love You", composed by JeA, with then We Got Married partner Jo Kwon from 2AM.
 The song was voted No. 1 in several music programs in January 2010.

 In 2011, Miryo and Sunny of Girls' Generation collaborated for the single "I Love You, I Love You", which was released the same year.
 Ga-in collaborated with Park Jin-young for the song "Someone Else" shortly before his comeback.
 The music video and the full-length song were pre-released in April 2012.
 On April 13, 2013, Psy released a music video for his single "Gentleman", which featured dance moves heavily inspired by the "Abracadabra" music video, as well as featuring Ga-in in the video.
 Ga-in was featured in IU's "Everyone Has Secrets" from her album Modern Times released in October 2013.